-Traditionally, most aviation organizations primarily are founded and strive to support and inform pilots.
-Many in the aviation community felt a need for an organization to support the aviation maintenance industry, in particular the female members.
+Traditionally, most aviation organizations are founded to support pilots.
+Many in the aviation community felt a need for an organization to support aviation maintenance, in particular, its female members.
 This brought about the organization of AWAM.

-AWAM is an international orgranization, open to both women and men and has membership opportunities for students and corporations.
+AWAM is an international organization, open to both women and men and has membership opportunities for both students and corporations.
 Our membership consists of maintenance technicians, engineers, teachers, scientists, vendors and pilots that support maintenance in one form or another.
-Our goal is to help women in the aviation maintenance related fields and find ways to network and support each other in this field.
+Our goal is to help women in aviation maintenance and find ways to network and support each other in this field.